 6) Have you done similar projects?

 This is how you learn how experienced the prospective designer is.
-If your looking to hire interior designer for apartment design, it would be beneficial to see other apartments the designer has completed.
+If you’re looking to hire an interior designer for apartment design, it would be beneficial to see other apartments the designer has completed.
 If they have worked on similar projects, you may request a before, in-process and after photo to see whether you like the outcome.